-NHSP Troop G has an additional three Troopers dedicated to the MCEU full time for a total of 21.
-The remaining 26 certified Troopers conduct traffic enforcement 1% to 25% of their time when not assigned to other duties.
-Troop G has always required motor carrier certified Troopers conduct a Level I, II or III inspection on any commercial motor vehicle where traffic enforcement action is taken.
+NHSP Troop G currently has 11 troopers dedicated to the Motor Carrier Enforcement Unit full time.
+The remaining 26 20 certified troopers conduct traffic enforcement 1% to 25% of their time when not assigned to other duties.
+Troop G has always required motor carrier certified troopers conduct a Level I, II or III inspection on any commercial motor vehicle where traffic enforcement action is taken.
 This requirement assures that all violations are recorded in SafetyNet.

 NHSP targets non-CMV drivers that drive unsafely or erractically in the vicinty of a CMV.
 Traffic enforcement related to non-CMVs was not documented for purposes of the MCSAP grant until January 2017 as noted above.
 In January 2017 changes were made to our E-Citation system allowing all Division members to document moving violations for non-CMVs specifically in the vicinity of a CMV.
-Although documented, MCSAP funds were not utilized for specific TE patrols in FY2018.
+Last year, NHSP implemented a new record management system to replace E-Citation which is providing a challenge regarding extracting data for non-CMV enforcement.
+MCSAP funds are not utilized for non-CMV traffic enforcement.

 Troop G will shift some of its resources each year to increase traffic enforcement directed patrols for CMVs and passenger vehicles in the vicinity of a CMV in an effort to reduce CMV crashes.
 Based on data analysis, high-risk corridors such as 193, 195, Rte.
 4, Rte.
 125, Rte.
 2, Rte.
 101, the F.E.
 Everett Turpike, and the Spaulding Turnpike are identified and enforcement patrols are assigned to those areas.
 All Division activity will be documented in our E-Citation system since NHSP added the capability to document passenger vehicles driving unsafely or erratically in the vicinity of a CMV.
-The majority of commercial motor vehicle involved crashes occur Monday through Friday 6 AM to 6 PM so Troopers are scheduled accordingly to optimize coverage and visibility.
+The majority of commercial motor vehicle involved crashes occur Monday through Friday 6 AM to 6 PM so troopers are scheduled accordingly to optimize coverage and visibility.
 Additional directed patrols on high traffic corridors are scheduled as public complaints or data deems necessary.

 Driver distraction, unsafe speed, failure to yield, and following too close remain the primary causes for crashes.
 NH State Police conducts a monthly "Safe Commute" directed patrol between the hours of 6AM and 10AM and again between the hours of 3PM and 7PM to target unsafe driving by both CMVs and non-CMVs during heavy commuting hours.
 In addition, Troop G will schedule "Truck Days" as described in Section 2 Crash Reduction.
 They will also participate in CVSA's Operation Safe Driver Week.
+Although NH has few work zone crashes involving CMVs, MCSAP Sgts. will monitor quarterly and reallocate resources if deemed neccessary.